Here Are Some Job Ads For The Russian Troll Factory

 "The company invites you for the content manager for a vacancy, they give you a test task, when you do it, they invite you to an internship, 2 days for 8 hours.
 When you try to hint that it's already full-time work and it would be nice to negotiate the terms of the employment contract, you hear 'I'm sorry, you're not a good fit' in return," the reviewer wrote said.

-They wrote that that the other candidates doing the "internship" were largely between 18 and 20 years.
+They wrote that the other candidates doing the "internship" were largely between 18 and 20 years.

 Many Russian media outlets reported on the troll factory in 2014 and 2015, including the website MR7.ru.
 Their report included a video of IRA workers jogging in to work at 8:55 a.m., ostensibly because being late carried a fine of 500 rubles.